 Last month we went to Cabo San Lucas for the Christmas holiday and on the plane we had the most delicious chicken tortilla soup.
 I know, weird that the airplane food was something to write about on a food blog, but that soup was so good!
-We loved it and my husband has asked me a few times since to try to make it.
+We loved it.
 The soup was fairly thick and creamy, not a broth-like soup base one would expect to see with chicken tortilla soup.
 It reminded me of a chicken enchilada soup I use to make many years ago with canned cream of chicken soup and enchilada sauce.
 I couldn’t find that recipe to see what all was in it, so I just improvised with my favorite Mexican ingredients for this soup.

 What makes this soup so quick and simple to prepare is the use of pantry staples like canned beans, corn, tomatoes and enchilada sauce.
 I even used the breast meat from a rotisserie chicken so I didn’t have to cook any chicken.
 The only real “work” required was dicing the onion, bell pepper and garlic.
 On of my favorite chili recipes uses some masa flour to thicken it so I decided to use that here to thicken the soup as well.
 It added a really nice flavor to the soup but I still wanted the soup a bit creamier so I added some cream cheese.
 That was the perfect addition!
 We tend to like our Mexican food on the spicier side so I added some additional chipotle chile powder.
 I suppose the spice level will depend upon the enchilada sauce you use and your personal preference for spiciness.
 So just taste and adjust as you like.